nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/install_conda_tutorial.md

-# Set up Conda computing environment
+# Set up Conda Computing Environment

 Conda makes software installation and compute environment management easier by making sure that all the software you are using for a particular project works together.
 Conda can be installed via Miniconda (a smaller more efficient package) or Anaconda (the full installation of conda).
 This tutorial is a walk-through with Miniconda.
 From the conda website: